Museo del Prado

 The Museo del Prado (/ˈprɑːdoʊ/ PRAH-doh; /es/), officially known as Museo Nacional del Prado, is the main Spanish national art museum, located in central Madrid.
-It houses collections of European art, dating from the 12th century to the early 20th century, based on the former Spanish royal collection, and the single best collection of Spanish art.
+It houses collections of European art, dating from the 12th century to the early 20th century, based on the former Spanish royal collection, and is the single best collection of Spanish art.
 Founded as a museum of paintings and sculpture in 1819, it also contains important collections of other types of works.
 The numerous works by Francisco Goya, the single most extensively represented artist, as well as by Hieronymus Bosch, El Greco, Peter Paul Rubens, Titian, and Diego Velázquez, are some of the highlights of the collection.
 Velázquez and his keen eye and sensibility were also responsible for bringing much of the museum's fine collection of Italian masters to Spain, now one of the largest outside of Italy.

 The collection currently comprises around 8,200 drawings, 7,600 paintings, 4,800 prints, and 1,000 sculptures, in addition to many other works of art and historic documents.
 As of 2012, the museum displayed about 1,300 works in the main buildings, while around 3,100 works were on temporary loan to various museums and official institutions.
 The remainder were in storage.

-The Prado was ranked as the 16th most-visited museum in the list of most-visited art museums in the world in 2020.
+The Prado was the 16th most-visited museum in the world in 2020.

-The Prado and the nearby Thyssen-Bornemisza Museum and the Museo Reina Sofía form Madrid's Golden Triangle of Art along the Paseo del Prado, which was included in the UNESCO World Heritage list in 2021.
+The Prado and the nearby Thyssen-Bornemisza Museum and the Museo Reina Sofía form Madrid's Golden Triangle of Art along the Paseo del Prado, which was added to the UNESCO World Heritage list in 2021.